Warning Signs of Relapse: Depression, Stress, and Other Triggers

-For someone struggling with a substance abuse problem, maintaining sobriety is often an everyday struggle.
+For someone struggling with a substance abuse problem, maintaining sobriety is often an everyday challenge.

 The potential for relapse is always there, but knowing the warning signs that could foreshadow a relapse can help to avoid it.
 It’s important for friends and family to be educated on what to look for as potential triggers for relapse, and it’s important for those in recovery to be able to monitor themselves as well.